corrode/corrode.github.io/content/learn/migration-guides/go-to-rust/index.md

 Backend services are where Go is strongest, small static binaries, a standard library focused on networking, and an ecosystem of libraries for HTTP servers, gRPC, databases, etc.

 That's also where most teams considering Rust are coming from (at least the ones who reach out to me), so I think that's the comparison that's actually useful in practice.
-If you're writing CLI tools, embedded firmware, or game engines, some of this still applies, but to be honest, I I'm afraid this is not the best resource for you.
+If you're writing CLI tools, embedded firmware, or game engines, some of this still applies, but to be honest, I'm afraid this is not the best resource for you.

 For context, I've written about Go and Rust before: ["Go vs Rust?
 Choose Go."](https://endler.dev/2017/go-vs-rust/) back in 2017, and later the ["Rust vs Go: A Hands-On Comparison"](https://www.shuttle.dev/blog/2023/09/27/rust-vs-go-comparison) with the Shuttle team, which walks through a small backend service in both languages.